chaoss/grimoirelab-sortinghat/README.md

 SortingHat databases previous to 0.7.0 are compatible but UTF-8 4-bytes characters will not be inserted in the database and causing errors.
-For this reason, it is recommendable to update its schema.
+For this reason, it is recommended to update its schema.
 The fastest way is to dump the data into a file, regenerate the database with `init` command and restore the data from the dump.